kaiguogit/growfolio/README.md

 * Calculate realized gain, dividend, yield for tax purpose.

 ## How to build
-`git checkout deployment`
 `npm run build`
 ## How to deploy
-`git push heroku deployment:master --force`
+`git push heroku currentbranch:master --force`